Special Collection: Fading Hierarchies and the Emergence of New Forms of Organization

 Before submitting your manuscript, please ensure you have carefully read the Instructions for Authors for the Journal of Organization Design.
 The complete manuscript should be submitted through the Journal of Organization Design submission system.
 To ensure your paper is considered for this Collection, please answer "yes" when asked whether you are planning to submit to a thematic series, and select the Collection name from the drop-down menu.
 In addition, indicate within your cover letter that you wish your manuscript to be considered as part of the 'Fading Hierarchies and the Emergence of New Forms of Organization' Collection.
-All submissions will undergo rigorous single-blind peer review and accepted articles will be published at no cost to the author.
+All submissions will undergo rigorous double-blind peer review and accepted articles will be published at no cost to the author.

 To be edited by:

 Børge Obel,,Aarhus University, Denmark

 Submissions will benefit from the following advantages of Open Access publication: